midwayjs/pandora/docs/source/en/quickstart.md

 #### Cluster method

-The cluster method usually used for Node.js Web Server, and Pandora.js starts CPU number of workers by default (but you can also change this default value).
+The cluster method usually used for Node.js Web Server, and Pandora.js starts CPU number workers by default (but you can also change this default value).

 Use the init command to generate a `procfile.js`: